-Did you know that a commuter in Delhi spends over 80 hours every year looking for parking spaces?
+Did you know that a commuter in Delhi spends over 80 hours annually looking for parking spaces?
 The parking issues in India is worsening with every passing year.

 The problem is simple – even as the number of vehicles has expanded, parking space in Indian cities has remained constant or reduced due to a growing population.
 Especially when land is limited and expensive, like in metropolises, rising parking demand spaces puts immense pressure on it.
 Sample this, in New York midtown area, road area per person stands at 33.3 sqm while in Mumbai’s Null Bazaar, it is no more than 1.7 sqm.
 This means that a vehicle in Mumbai imposes a cost nearly 20 times as much as one in New York.